Honeysuckle family (Caprifoliaceae)

 Photographic Location: Along a fence row in Urbana, Illinois.

 Comments: In Illinois, this shrub should not be cultivated because it invades natural areas and reduces biodiversity.
 An effective biocontrol agent remains to be discovered.
-Tartarian Honeysuckle can be distinguished from other honeysuckle shrubs by the color of its flowers (when they are pink) and the lack of hairs on its leaves.
-During the fall, the berries of Tartarian Honeysuckle are held on pedicels about ¾-1" long, while other honeysuckle shrubs often have shorter pedicels (½" or less).
-There is at least one cultivar of Tartarian Honeysuckle that has red flowers.
+Tatarian Honeysuckle can be distinguished from other honeysuckle shrubs by the color of its flowers (when they are pink) and the lack of hairs on its leaves.
+During the fall, the berries of Tatarian Honeysuckle are held on pedicels about ¾-1" long, while other honeysuckle shrubs often have shorter pedicels (½" or less).
+There is at least one cultivar of Tatarian Honeysuckle that has red flowers.